-- contribute to the transition to an economy within planetary boundaries - contribute to the transition to an economy where all humans can enjoy a prosperous life.
+- · make money work for environmental and social change - contribute to the transition to an economy within planetary boundaries - contribute to the transition to an economy where all humans can enjoy a prosperous life.

 In order to realise these three objectives, the fund invests in listed equities that actively contribute to at least one Triodos transition.